Halleyawoo/Cupido-Loss/README.md

-# 🫁 Cupido Loss for Structure-Aware Airway and Vessel Segmentation
+# 🫁 Cupido Loss for Structure-Aware Pulmonary Airway and Artery Segmentation

 Official PyTorch implementation of **Cupido Loss**, introduced in our MICCAI Workshop submission.